 \section{Conclusion}

-This paper presented the first approach of LLM-based streamliner generation to ASP.
+This paper presented the first approach of LLM-based streamliner generation for ASP.
 Overall, the results demonstrate that our approach is a viable and powerful tool for improving ASP solving performance.
 We showed that LLMs can propose syntactically valid and semantically meaningful constraints that effectively prune the search space.
-By filtering candidate streamliners and selecting the best-performing ones, we obtain a set of complementary variants.
-Evaluating these using a VBE shows runtime reductions of $47\%$-$79\%$, with most cases exceeding $70\%$, indicating substantial potential speedups if the best encoding can be selected per instance.
-Moreover, in line with earlier findings by Voboril et al.~\cite{voboril_jair_2025}, our results suggest that only a small number of simple training instances is sufficient to guide effective streamliner generation, which is particularly encouraging for ASP where large curated training sets are costly.
+By filtering candidate streamliners and selecting the best-performing ones, we obtain complementary constraints.
+Evaluating the VBE yields runtime reductions of $47\%$-$79\%$, with most cases exceeding $70\%$, indicating substantial potential speedups when selecting the best encoding per instance.
+Moreover, in line with earlier findings by Voboril et al.~\cite{voboril-jair-2025}, our results suggest that only a small number of training instances is sufficient to guide effective streamliner generation, which is particularly encouraging for ASP where large curated training sets are costly.
 Several directions for future work remain.
-First, the approach should be evaluated on a broader range of ASP benchmarks, including larger instance families and additional domains, to better understand its generality and limits.
+First, our approach should be evaluated on a broader range of ASP benchmarks, including larger instance families and additional domains, to better understand its generality and limits.
 Second, the quality of generated streamliners may be improved through model adaptation techniques such as fine‑tuning or knowledge distillation, as well as more advanced prompt‑optimization methods (e.g., by prompt learning or a combination with symbolic methods).
-Finally, extending the method to optimization problems, in line with recent work by Voboril et al.~\cite{voboril_cp_2025}, is a natural and important next step for ASP.
+Finally, extending the method to optimization problems, in line with recent work by Voboril et al.~\cite{voboril-cp-2025}, is a natural and important next step for ASP as well.